top of page

 free creation,

-for exchange,
+exchange,

-for media projects,
+media projects,

-for small groups,
+small groups,

 for what young souls need

-Adults often discover here
+Adults often rediscover

-they had long forgotten.
+interests they had long forgotten.

-Here hobbies reappear.
+Here hobbies return,

 Eden gives space

-not just a human being with duties.
+not only a human being with duties.

-The further Eden grows,
+The more Eden grows,

-the more spaces arise
+the more spaces emerge

-in which movement is not only possible,
+in which movement becomes not only possible,

 but magical.